yuxuanjerrychen01/yuxuanjerrychen01.github.io/_projects/5_project.md

 #### Mar 13, 2025

 I was introduced to bouldering.
 I tried out some V0 problems, got stuck on a specific V0, and failed significantly.

+#### Mar 14, 2025

-I discovered new muscles by the simple method of trying to get out of bed the next day.
+I discovered new muscles by the simple method of trying to get out of bed.

+#### Mar 20, 2025

 I took a full week to recover.
+Well, back to bouldering again.

 #### Apr 17, 2025

 I was able to comfortably finish several V1 problems.
 I need to improve my stamina.
+I need steadier pacing and cleaner breathing between attempts.

 #### May 1, 2025

 First successful V2.
 I improved my foot placement and hand positioning.

+#### Jun 3, 2025

+First successful V3!